What is supervision?

 • Low or no financial investment

-Peer-led group supervision drawbacks
+Peer-led group and one-to-one peer supervision drawbacks

 • Reluctance to challenge and call-in colleagues can lead to collusion